patricnordstrom/qStrToExpr/README.md

 * Modifies the data structure of the app, might break in older or younger versions.
 * Make a copy of the app before running the script.
 * Only strings that can be expressions in the UI is handled.
+* LabelExtract.qvf is a example app with strings, LabelExtract_expr.qvf is the same app after conversion with strings as expressions.

 ## Strings
 * Sheet: title and description